beyersmann-lab/beyersmannlab/content/publication/the-role-of-semantic-interpretability-and-syntactic-legality-in-complex-nonword-recognition/index.md

 publication_types:
   - "2"
 authors:
-  - Rossetto
-  - A.
+  - A. Rossetto
-  - Popov
-  - S.
+  - S. Popov
-  - Saar
-  - L.
+  - L. Saar
-  - Reading
-  - M.
+  - M. Reading
-  - Beyersmann
-  - E.
+  - E. Beyersmann
 publication: "*Journal of Experimental Psychology: Language, Memory & Cognition*.
 Accepted on 19/05/2025"
 abstract: "This study explored the role of semantic interpretability and